brson/brson.github.com/writing.md

   single weekend.
 I also remain satisfied with the visual design, though some felt the colors were eyeball-searing.

+* [Reddit-flavored Markdown v2][rfmv2].
+I was responsible for finalizing the implementation of the Markdown Parser for Reddit's 2018 redesign (which was itself a fork of [comrak].
+This is public portion of the giant braindump I left in my wake.

 * [Refactoring `std` for Ultimate Portability][r].
 A proposal for how to refactor the standard library into portable components.
 I like how complete the argument is here and that I took the time to make